gabrielpachecoribeiro/gabrielpachecoribeiro.github.io/_pages/about.md

 ### Hi there!
 My name is Gabriel Ribeiro. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am currently a masters student of Physics at the Federal University of Pará.
+I am currently a PhD student of Physics at the Federal University of Pará.

 Current and previous work
 ======